tin2tin/Subtitle_Editor/README.md

 #DES

-this is a fork from subtitle editor(https://github.com/tin2tin/Subtitle_Editor),add a new function which can make subtitle to 3d mesh.
+this is a fork from subtitle editor(https://github.com/tin2tin/Subtitle_Editor), add a new function which can make subtitle to 3d mesh.

 ## Tutorial